-There are six hurdles to answered prayer
+There are six hurdles to answered prayer - Dr. Myles Monroe (Power and Purpose of Prayer)

-- Learning about prayer, but not practicing it false sense of satisfaction. - Mental assent, rather than action agrees with God, but does not believe. - Hearing the words, but not absorbing it absorbing the Word is to meditate on it. - Hoping, rather than having faith This hope is wishful thinking hope, not biblical hope; faith is knowing. - Praying for faith If we are praying for faith, then we do not believe. - Laziness/Cares of the world Matthew 25:26 wicked service allows life concerns to keep us from the faith of work.
+• Learning about prayer, but not practicing it - false sense of satisfaction.

+- Mental assent, rather than action agrees with God, but does not believe. - Hearing the words, but not absorbing it absorbing the Word is to meditate on it. - Hoping, rather than having faith This hope is wishful thinking hope, not biblical hope; faith is knowing. - Praying for faith If we are praying for faith, then we do not believe. - Laziness/Cares of the world Matthew 25:26 wicked service allows life concerns to keep us from the faith of work.